 Insomnia, Anxiety, and Depression are a bit interrelated when it comes to a person facing the condition.
 It is widely shared among people who have been suffering from both states.
 This might happen due to various reasons such as stress, life problems, or traumas.

-For a person suffering from such conditions, the common problem is that they find it very difficult to have a peaceful sleep and a different feeling of uneasiness.
+For people suffering from such conditions, the common problem is that they find it challenging to have a peaceful sleep and a different feeling of uneasiness.
 There are two variations of Insomnia such as primary (suffering not because of health conditions) and secondary (suffering because of various health conditions).

 There are various symptoms of Depression and Anxiety like conditions, such as feelings of sadness, emptiness, building frustration, fear, or thinking of things that might be going to happen.